-As part of the application process, applicants will be asked to complete an separate equalities monitoring form.
-Applicant can choose not to complete the equalities monitoring form.
+As part of the application process, applicants will be asked to complete an separate Equality and Diversity monitoring form.
+Applicant can choose not to complete the Equality and Diversity monitoring form.
 Where the equalities monitoring form is completed this will be stored separately on the Association's system and will not be considered when assessing the applicants housing needs.